 You are here

-The Advanced Certified Comprehensive Stroke Center at Johnson City Medical Center provides world-class comprehensive stroke care for those at risk or suffering from complex vascular disorders of the brain and spine.
-We use the latest technology to accurately diagnose and treat patients.
-Our surgeons are experts in the fields of cerebrovascular and endovascular surgery.
-Dr. Samuel “Chip” Massey and Dr. Brian Mason are the only fellowship trained neuroendovascular surgeons in our region who perform minimally invasive stroke procedures.
-This means you get the very best treatment with a shorter recovery time.
+The Advanced Certified Comprehensive Stroke Center at Johnson City Medical Center provides comprehensive stroke care for those at risk or suffering from vascular disorders of the brain and spine.
+We use the latest technologies to accurately diagnose and treat patients.
+Our physicians can perform minimally invasive stroke procedures.
+This means you get the most advanced treatment available, often with a shorter recovery time.

 - Atherosclerotic disease in the head and neck